 Name Reservation and Assumed Name Fees (optional)

-You don’t need to pay extra for names if your LLC name is available and you’re ready to file, just confirm it via the Kentucky Secretary of State’s business search and go straight to the Articles of Organization.
+You don’t need to pay extra for names if your LLC name is available and you’re ready to file.
+Just confirm availability through the Kentucky Secretary of State business search, then file the Articles of Organization.

 Registered Agent Setup Cost